Jeytha/Forensics-IOC-Toolkit/README.md

 # 🔍 Forensics IOC Toolkit (PowerShell DFIR Suite)
-A safe, read-only digital forensics toolkit built using PowerShell.
+A safe, -only digital forensics toolkit built using PowerShell.
 Designed for learning, triage practice, and cybersecurity mini-projects.

 This toolkit performs **IOC-based scanning on Disk + Memory**, generates **HTML/CSV/JSON reports**, and works fully offline.